Lombiq/Orchard-Azure-Application-Insights/Readme.md

 ```

-See the [`ApplicationInsightsOptions` class](Configuration/ApplicationInsightsOptions.cs) for all options.
+See the [`ApplicationInsightsOptions` class](ApplicationInsightsOptions.cs) for all options.

+### Using collected data

+All the collected data will be available in the Azure Portal as usual.
+Some custom properties will be added to all suitable telemetry with the `"OrchardCore"` prefix.

 ## Contributing and support